 5) Some rooms are too cold while other rooms are too sexy

 6) The furnace is over 15 years old

 7) A heat pump is over ten years old

-8) Furnace or heat pump hasn’t been properly preserved (there is no explanation with our handy HVAC Maintenance arrangements).
+8) Furnace or heat pump hasn’t been properly preserved (there is any explanation with our handy HVAC Maintenance arrangements).

 Replacing your current furnace or heat pump can save you a large sum of money over time.

-A new heater using a toaster or a zoned system which permits you to heat just the most used rooms may significantly lower your monthly energy expenses.
-Together with the savings, you will observe each month using a new, highly efficient furnace or heat pump; a brand new heater can finally pay for itself !
-The heat pumps and furnaces available now are highly developed systems which generate more heat when consuming less energy.
-It’s not unusual to see significant reductions in electricity bills instantly following an underfloor heating replacement by DR Plumber Heating & AC !
+A new heater using a toaster or a zoned system that permits you to heat just the most used rooms may significantly lower your monthly energy expenses.
+Together with the savings, you will observe each month using a new, highly efficient furnace or heat pump; a brand new heater can finally pay for itself!
+The heat pumps and furnaces available now are highly developed systems that generate more heat when consuming less energy.
+It’s not unusual to see significant reductions in electricity bills instantly following an underfloor heating replacement by DR Plumber Heating & AC!

 Preventive Furnace & Heat Pump Heater Maintenance in Wellesley MA